AngusGLChen/angusglchen.github.io/_pages/about.md

 What's New
 ======
-- Full paper "Assessing Algorithmic Fairness in Automatic Classifiers of Educational Forum Posts" accepted at AIED 2021.
+- Full paper "<em>Assessing Algorithmic Fairness in Automatic Classifiers of Educational Forum Posts</em>" accepted at AIED 2021.
-- Full paper "Which Hammer should I Use?
-A Systematic Evaluation ofApproaches for Classifying Educational Forum Posts" accepted at EDM 2021.
+- Full paper "<em>Which Hammer should I Use?
+A Systematic Evaluation ofApproaches for Classifying Educational Forum Posts</em>" accepted at EDM 2021.
-- Journal article "Students' Experience of Online Learning During the COVID-19 Pandemic: A Province-wide Survey Study" accepted by Computers in Human Behavior.
+- Journal article "<em>Students' Experience of Online Learning During the COVID-19 Pandemic: A Province-wide Survey Study</em>" accepted by Computers in Human Behavior.